nodefive/pwcipher/README.md

 # pwcipher

-**pwcipher** is a professional, lightweight, and secure command-line password manager.
+**pwcipher** is a lightweight and secure command-line password manager.
 It utilizes **SQLCipher** to provide transparent 256-bit AES encryption for your SQLite database, ensuring your credentials remain safe even if the database file is compromised.

 ## Key Features

 - **Pro Encryption**: Powered by [SQLCipher](https://github.com/sqlcipher/sqlcipher) with 256-bit AES encryption.
-- **Elegant CLI**: A high-end, colorized interface with perfect alignment and intuitive flow.
+- **Elegant CLI**: A high-end, colorized interface with intuitive flow.
-- **Native Multi-line Support**: The `INFO` field supports real multi-line text—ideal for 2FA backup codes, security questions, or private notes.
-- **Flexible Configuration**: No hardcoded paths; your settings are stored in `~/.pwcipherconf`.
 - **Smart Search**: Quickly find accounts by name or specific ID.
 - **Advanced Rekeying**: Seamlessly change your master password, encrypt a plaintext database, or decrypt to standard SQLite.
-- **Full CRUD**: Add, Edit, Delete, and List operations with professional safety confirmations.
+- **Full CRUD**: Add, Edit, Delete, and List operations.

 ## Security: Why SQLCipher?